lorenzifrancesco/SolitonDynamics.jl/dev_notes/collapse.md

 #### How does the NPSE-collapse suggest the true collapse?
 We need to have a solution from below:
-- [ ] maybe investigating the 3D collapse first would give us a better view of what a true collapse is.
+- [x] maybe investigating the 3D collapse first would give us a better view of what a true collapse is.
 - Currently, our best method for finding the 3D collapse is to stop the simulation when the probability of a point is very high.
 Let's say $0.05$.
 - [ ] NPSE-collapse can be reached "sharping up" a solution.

+##### Lets try to find the collapse in the 3D case